tarantool/doc/doc/reference/reference_lua/box_tuple.rst

         An analogue of Lua ``next()`` function, but for a tuple object.
         When called without arguments, ``tuple:next()`` returns the first field from a tuple.
-Otherwise, it returns field next to the indicated position.
+Otherwise, it returns the field next to the indicated position.

         Although ``tuple:next()`` is not really efficient, and it is better to use :ref:`tuple:pairs()/ipairs() <box_tuple-pairs>`.